dqnamo/Anatomy/README.md

 These are the things that are at the heart of the operation.

 1. [Macbook Pro](https://www.apple.com/ie/macbook-pro-13/?afid=p238%7CscMrXQJs5-dc_mtid_187079nc38483_pcrid_479265063056_pgrid_102674645018_&cid=aos-ie-kwgo-mac--slid---product-). :heavy_dollar_sign:
 3. [Ruby](https://www.ruby-lang.org/en/).
-A dynamic, open source programming language with a focus on simplicity and productivity.
+Dynamic, open source programming language with a focus on simplicity and productivity.
 4. [Ruby on Rails](https://rubyonrails.org).
-A web framework using ruby.
+Web framework using ruby that optimizes programmer happiness.

-   A web framework that is enjoyable.

 ## My Text Editor
 Where the magic happens.